nonoleroux/nonoleroux/README.md

 ### Hello World ! 👋

 - 🔭&nbsp;&nbsp;Who am I ?
-I’m a soon-to-be Junior Software Developer who studied for 21 months at Ada Tech School: a school that "breaks the codes" (pun intended 😉 ) based on "learning by doing" and "Montessori" educational methods.
+I’m a Software Developer who studied for 21 months at Ada Tech School: a school that "breaks the codes" (pun intended 😉 ) based on "learning by doing" and "Montessori" educational methods.

 - 💻&nbsp;&nbsp;How did the school work ?
 We learnt how to build programs using several languages, depending on the project we were working on as a team for 9 months and then worked in a company as an apprentice for 12 months on a basis of 4 days @ the company and 1 day @ school.